Sahilkumarsahoo564/Advancing-Ecommerce-Analysis-through-Data-Insights-PowerBI/README.md

-# **Advancing Ecommerce Analysis through Data Insights PowerBI**
+z# **Advancing Ecommerce Analysis through Data Insights PowerBI**
 ![Image](https://github.com/user-attachments/assets/42c4ddd6-2278-44d1-ab4a-fb3cbee75791)

-## **Overview**

-This repository contains the Power BI Ecommerce dashboard project developed as part of HealthStat Solutions' analytical initiatives.
-The dashboard provides deep insights into Customer spent capacity,Total spent by Membership,Total value by product and count,Country wise purchased quantity.
-Leveraging advanced data modeling, DAX calculations, and interactive visualizations, this tool aids E-commerce providers in improving , optimizing operations, and making data-driven decisions.

----

 ## **Objective**

 The primary goal of this project is to create a comprehensive and interactive Power BI dashboard that:

--Understand customer demographics and preferences to tailor personalized marketing strategies.
+- Explores the relationships between customer demographics and preferences to tailor personalized marketing strategies.
--Segment customers into meaningful groups to improve targeting and retention.
+- Segment customers into meaningful groups to improve targeting and retention..
--Identify product performance trends, such as bestsellers and underperforming items.
+- Identify product performance trends, such as bestsellers and underperforming items.
--Analyze customer spending patterns to maximize sales opportunities and predict future behavior.
+- Analyze customer spending patterns to maximize sales opportunities and predict future behavior.
--Examine order fulfillment processes to reduce shipping costs and improve delivery times.
+- Examine order fulfillment processes to reduce shipping costs and improve delivery times.
--Detect high-value orders and patterns in spending to allocate resources more effectively.
+- Detect high-value orders and patterns in spending to allocate resources more effectively.

 ---

 ## **Key Features**